 Learn how to set up a day of the dead altar offering at home using all the symbolism and adding our own to fit our family and beliefs for remembering the departed.

-In the Mexican culture, we believe that when we remember and celebrate the departed their souls never die, and they continue alive in the spirit.
-That is why setting up an altar offering at-home adding a picture that best represents the departed and several items we help them in their journey to come back home.
+In the Mexican culture, we believe that when we remember and celebrate the departed, their souls never die and continue alive in the spirit.
+That is why setting up an altar offering at home and including a picture that best represents the departed, and several items will help them in their journey to return home.

 But when to start planning the altar offering?

-On November 2, is the official Day of the Dead.
-It is when all the souls join with their families to celebrate and enjoy their welcoming.
+November 2, is the official Day of the Dead.
+It is when all the souls join with their families to celebrate and enjoy by celebrating the departed and welcoming them back to the world of the living.
 The celebration includes a feast including tamales, mole, candied pumpkin, atole, coffee, Day of the Dead bread, and much more.
-We need to start the planning mid-October and the planning of the menu no later than October 28th.
+We need to start the planning in mid-October and the planning of the menu no later than October 28th.

-Opening the door to our beloved departed by placing an offering at the main entrance of the home.
+Opening the door to our beloved departed by placing an altar offering at the home’s main entrance.

-Receiving the visit of those who have left us is a tradition that has a special mystique.
+Receiving the visit of those who have left us is a tradition with a special mystique.
 It is about honoring death with different elements because each piece has a significant spiritual meaning.

-The celebration needs to incorporate the folklore and religious aspects as well as all the syncretism expressions to allow the souls to arrive safe and sound at the Mictlán or our home.
+The celebration must incorporate folklore and religious aspects as well as all the syncretism expressions to allow the souls to arrive safe and sound at the Mictlán or our home.

-Water and light to welcoming the departed.
-Candles symbolize the faith and lit the way of the souls.
+Water and light to welcome the departed.
+Candles symbolize faith and lit the way of the souls.

-We can choose to make a two, three or seven levels welcoming.
+We can choose to make an altar offering with two, three, or seven levels.
 The one with two levels represents the sky and the Earth.

-The one has three levels represents the sky, the Earth and the purgatory.
-The seven-level is the full representation of what happens to the deceased in its journey to reach heaven.
+The altar offering with three levels represents the sky, the Earth, and purgatory.
+The seven-level is the full representation of what happens to the deceased in their journey to reach heaven.

 Important symbols such as the Monarch butterfly, the dog, and the Sacred Heart cannot be missed.

-A cross made of salt to purify the souls of the dead and ward off evil spirits.
-Plus mezcal for welcoming the adult souls.
+A cross made of salt purifies the dead’s souls and wards off evil spirits.
+Plus, mezcal for welcoming the adult souls.

-The ofrenda includes food, candies, and all the things that the departed enjoyed while being alive.
+The ofrenda or altar offering includes food, candies, and everything the departed enjoyed while alive.

-- Shop for Cempasúchil or marigold of the dead as well as the red cockscomb flowers.
+- Shop for Cempasúchil or marigold of the dead and the red cockscomb flowers.
 Both have different meanings and provide a colorful set-up.

-- You need an arch and a path with the marigold petals.
-Represents the door that welcomes the souls to the living world.
+- You need an arch and a path with marigold petals.
+Represents the door that welcomes souls to the living world.

-- Shapes or actual figurines of the Monarch butterfly representing the souls that are in their way to visit the world of the living.
+- Shapes or actual figurines of the Monarch butterfly represent the souls on their way to visit the world of the living.

 - Another element is the copal incense representing the prehispanic ancestry of the Mexican culture.
-Serves to drive away evil spirits to allow the souls to enter the world of the living safely.
+It drives away evil spirits and allows the souls to enter the world of the living safely.

 - The image of a dog that will help the departed cross safely.

-- You will need several candles; each lit candle represents light, faith, and hope guiding the spirits to arrive and leave safely.
-Adding purple candles and purple colors signify bereavement.
+- You will need several candles; each lit candle represents light, faith, and hope, guiding the spirits to arrive and leave safely.
+Adding purple candles and purple colors signifies bereavement.

 - Water and salt are other elements needed.
 The water is placed to gift a drink to the soul that has traveled for days.

 - It also represents the purity of the soul and life itself.
-A cross made of salt as a way of preservation and purification of the soul on its trip to the present world and back.
+A cross made of salt as a way of preserving and purifying the soul on its trip to the present world and back.